Juan Francisco: Cincinnati Reds

-He was again named Minor League Hitter of the Year, and Baseball America rated him the organization's best power hitter and best infield arm.
+Francisco was again named Minor League Hitter of the Year, and Baseball America rated him the organization's best power hitter and best infield arm.
 He headed back to the Gigantes for the 2009–10 DWL season.
 He played in 46 games this time, batting .302 with 11 doubles, 11 homers, and 42 RBI.
 The Gigantes were runners-up in the playoffs, and in 22 games of post-season play he hit 3 home runs with 18 RBI.
 This performance earned him the title of 2009 DWL Most Valuable Player.

 Francisco spent 2010 mainly with the Louisville Bats.
 Ironically, in his best statistical season to date, he was not named to any All-Star roster for the first time in four years.
 For the Bats, he played in 77 games and hit .286 in 308 at-bats, slugging 18 homers and 59 RBI in his shortened season.
 He spent the rest of the season with the Reds, and saw action in 36 games.
 He hit .273 with one homer and seven RBI in 55 at-bats.

 He played winter ball with Cibao again, and continued to be one of the top players.
 In 39 games and 152 at-bats, he hit .322 with 8 homers and 30 RBI.
 They lost in the championship game again, but this time without Francisco, who fouled a pitch off his leg under his right knee on December 10 and missed the rest of the season.
 He was hospitalized when it became infected and inflamed and the knee had to be drained, but Walt Jocketty, Reds GM, said that it was nothing serious.
 Despite missing part of the season, Francisco won his second consecutive DWL MVP award.
 This and his other trips to the DWL playoffs, which are taken very seriously in the Dominican Republic, have given Juan post-season experience which he can bring with him to the big leagues.

 Francisco made the club out of spring training in 2011 as a backup to Scott Rolen, backup left fielder, and a left-handed bat off the bench.
 He switched his number from 64 to the more conventional number 25.
 On September 12, 2011, Francisco hit a home run off Chicago Cubs pitcher Rodrigo López that cleared the right field bleachers at Great American Ball Park.
 It was estimated to have gone 502 feet.
 It was the second longest home run in Great American Ballpark history behind Adam Dunn's 535 ft home run in 2004.